kestra-io/docs/content/docs/06.enterprise/scim/microsoft-entra-id.md

    - Test the configuration and ensure that users and groups are synchronized correctly.

 4. **Enable Provisioning**:
-   - Now that everything is configured, you can enable the provisioning integration in the Kestra UI to start syncing users and groups from Microsoft Entra ID to Kestra.
+   - Now that everything is configured, you can enable the provisioning integration toggle in the Kestra UI to start syncing users and groups from Microsoft Entra ID to Kestra.

 ## Additional Resources